ma-ji/css/docs/course_schedule.md

 ### <a name="w3"> Week 3: Analyzing computational methods from a research design perspective (TBD) </a>	[_Back2Top_](#)

 #### Before class
+- Ragin, Charles C., and Lisa M. Amoroso.
+2011.
+“What Is (and Is Not) Social Research?”
+In Constructing Social Research: The Unity and Diversity of Method, 5–32.
+Pine Forge Press.
 - Ma, Ji, Islam Akef Ebeid, Arjen de Wit, Meiying Xu, Yongzheng Yang, René Bekkers, and Pamala Wiepking.
 2021.
 “Computational Social Science for Nonprofit Studies: Developing a Toolbox and Knowledge Base for the Field.”
 VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations, October. https://doi.org/10.1007/s11266-021-00414-x.